How to Convert a Static Chart into a Dynamic Chart in Excel

 Chart changes really good.
 Isn’t it amazing?

 Another way to create a dynamic chart is to have it automatically expand its data range when new data is added to the source table.
-This is particularly useful for regularly updated worksheets.
-Using the same initial chart setup, redefine the named ranges using the COUNTA function within the OFFSET formula.
+This method is ideal for Excel sheets where new data is added frequently.
+Use COUNTA and OFFSET together to create dynamic named ranges that automatically grow as new data is added.
 For Sales, use =OFFSET(Sheet1!$C$2,COUNTA(Sheet1!$C:$C)-1)

 Define name year expanding